 Nomenclature

 XXX…

+GENERAL COMMENTS:

+1) How should we write vector magnitude?
+Currently there is no |x| for magnitude of vector x 2) I would generally recommend to write (t) instead of and (t+t) instead of n to avoid usage of extra indices that could cause confusion to the reader – I think the other nomenclature would make it more clear

 Introduction

 Granular flows are of great importance in nature and to process industry (Bates, 2006; Ennis, 2004).
-There are two main strategies to model granular flows: The continuum approach (e.g. (Rao and Nott, 2008). considers the bulk of particles as an artificial continuum.
+There are two main strategies to model granular flows: The continuum approach (e.g. (Rao and Nott, 2008) considers the bulk of particles as an artificial continuum.
 It is based on the solution of conservation equations, using finite volume or finite element techniques.
 Naturally, this approach does not account for the local behaviour of the individual particles.
-In general, such continuum models are derived for a specific flow regime (rapid granular flow, slow granular flow).
+In general, such continuum models are derived for a specific flow regime, such as rapid granular flow and slow granular flow.
 Despite of a long tradition in continuum models for granular flow, some aspects are still poorly understood (Campbell, 2006).

 The second modelling approach simulates the motion of each particle (or a set of representative particles) individually, with a detailed handling for collisions.
-Most prominently, the ‘Discrete Element Method’ (DEM) is an emerging method to simulate the behavior of granular materials.
-Originally proposed by Cundall and Strack (1977), it is widely applied to model granular flow and coupled fluid granular flow, including chute flow, hopper flow, bulk solids handling, pharmaceutical processes, geomechanical flows, fluidized beds, pneumatic conveying, heat transfer in industrial vessels (Chaudhuri et al, 2006), material sintering (Luding, 2005).
+Most prominently, the ‘Discrete Element Method’ (DEM) was proposed by Cundall and Strack (1977), and is widely applied to model granular flow and coupled fluid granular flow, including chute flow, hopper flow, bulk solids handling, pharmaceutical processes, geomechanical flows, fluidized beds, pneumatic conveying, heat transfer in industrial vessels (Chaudhuri et al, 2006), material sintering (Luding, 2005).
+[MISSING REFERENCES HERE, TODO FOR CHRISTOPH]

 Particle non-sphericity is an important topic to be addressed.
 Multiple approaches exist, such as using superquadric particle shapes (Cleary, 1997), or to use triangulated particles (Poeschel and Schwager, 2005).
 The multi-sphere approach considers a non-spherical particle as a clump of multiple spheres (Kruggel-Emden et al, 2008).

-In order to extend the applicability of the DEM to large-scale industrial processes, coarse graining schemes have been proposed (Bierwisch, 2009).
-Also, thanks to advancing computational power, the DEM has become more and more accessible lately.
+Thanks to advancing computational power, the DEM has become more and more accessible lately.
 On actual desktop computers, simulations of up to a million particles can be performed.
 On clusters, the trajectories of hundreds of millions of particles can be computed (Plimpton; Walther and Sbalzarini, 2009).
+In order to extend the applicability of the DEM to large-scale industrial processes, coarse graining schemes have been proposed (Bierwisch, 2009), where the particle size is scaled up while trying to preserve the granular flow properties.
 Also, spearheaded by the field of molecular dynamics (Stone et al., 2010) GPU implementation is being employed for DEM simulations (e.g. Xu et al, 2011).

 Despite of these versatile fields of application of DEM, some basic aspects of contact modelling are still being discussed in literature.
 We will now give an overview of contact modelling approaches.
 For the sake of simplicity, we will restrict ourselves to spherical particle shapes.